MKronmiler/xinkebot-orca-2-cyngus-prusa-slicer/README.md

 # Config Bundle Overview

 The config bundle is a work in progress **these are my settings and will likely require some adjustments as I spend more time printing.** I strongly encourage anyone to fork this and make adjustments to settings as they work with thier printer.
+This fixes issues with the extruder and bed not heating up at the start of the print, and not turning off at the end of the print

 Printer Profile with proper sized build volume and extruder settings